OCA/project/project_task_add_very_high/README.rst

 Project Task Add Very High
 ==========================

-This module extend the field `priority` in project tasks, adding a new level of priority.
+This module extend the field `priority` in project tasks, adding two new levels of priority.
-This new level of priority is named `Very High`.
+These new levels of priority are named `Very High` and 'Critical'.

-On a task form, the priority widget is shown as two stars instead of one:
+On a task form, the priority widget is shown as three stars instead of one:

 .. figure:: static/description/image.png
-   :alt: On form, priority widget shows two stars instead of one
+   :alt: On form, priority widget shows three stars instead of one

-Also on a kanban view, the priority widget is shown as two stars instead of one:
+Also on a kanban view, the priority widget is shown as three stars instead of one:

 .. figure:: static/description/image2.png
-   :alt: On kanban, priority widget shows two stars instead of one
+   :alt: On kanban, priority widget shows three stars instead of one

 Without having this module installed, on the form it would look as that: